DolphDev/pynationstates/Documentation/shards.md

 * Optional Argument `tags` - Any tags you want to include.
 See Below

-Tags:
+Shard Parameters:

-To add tags you need to format the tags argument in a paticular way.
+To add shard parameters you need to format the tags argument in a paticular way.
 In essence it is a list of dictionaries.
 Each dictionary needs the keys "tagtype" and "tagvalue", with them reprenting the param name and the param value.

     [
     {